 The demand for gelato grew, so Smith joined forces with Jones and longtime friend Khatera Ballard and started Honeysuckle Gelato.
 “We almost immediately brought Khatera on board, knowing that we were going to need a third, smarter person than us to get things done,” Jones says of Ballard, who studied at Harvard University and now serves as the brand’s chief marketing officer.
 “It was really friendship and the timing that brought the three of us together.”

 While gelato’s roots are Italian, Smith wanted to add a Southern spin by incorporating flavors familiar to the region.
 Now as "Chief Gelato Dude" (yes, that’s his real title), Smith has flavors varying from bourbon caramel apple to pumpkin pecan pie, plus rotating seasonal flavors.

-After a couple years in a food truck, Honeysuckle Gelato’s first location opened in Atlanta’s Ponce City Market, a food hall similar to the one opening in Charlotte’s Optimist Hall where their second brick-and-mortar spot will be.
-The project is slated to be complete in spring 2019.
+After a couple years in a food truck, Honeysuckle Gelato’s first location opened in Atlanta’s Ponce City Market, a food hall similar to Charlotte’s Optimist Hall where their second brick-and-mortar spot will open on August 1.

 At their stall in Optimist Hall, Jones says guests can expect their typical gelato options—by-the-scoop, in a milkshake, or in a sandwich—plus a few surprises.
 “We hope to be able to introduce a couple new things that we’re not quite ready to talk about yet,” he says.
 “There are going to be some things we do at Optimist Hall that we don’t do at Ponce City Market.”